-Professional Development Certificate in Health Care Innovation
+Professional Development Courses in Health Care Innovation

+Each course is 8 weeks long.
 Learners typically spend 6–9 hours per week on coursework.
 Learners in these courses are full-time working professionals, and the program is designed to be flexible in order to accommodate busy schedules.

-Academic Certificate for Penn Affiliates
+Certificate in Health Care Innovation for Penn Affiliates

 There will be a weekly interactive session with the faculty member, some of which will be live one-hour videoconferences scheduled at a specific time.
 The schedule for live video sessions will be distributed ahead of time, and recordings of these sessions will be made available.
 Otherwise, class materials (lecture videos, readings, etc.) are available on-demand within the course start and end dates.

 All live ("synchronous") sessions are recorded for later viewing.
 You should make every effort to attend the live session, but if you can’t, you can watch the recording.
 Be sure to answer the survey question at the end of the recording to get attendance credit for the session.

 Eligible employees may be able to use tuition benefits toward these courses.
 The Human Resources website provides more information on tuition benefits for University employees.
 Health system employees should consult their HR representative for more information.